Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Introduction

 \section{Introduction}

-Relational tables, consisting of multiple columns that represent entities and their attributes, effectively structure complex data.
-Representing complex data in such a structured manner enhances readability and facilitates improved data comprehension.
-The abundance of web tables \cite{WebTables} and the recent advances in natural language processing (NLP) pioneered by the transformer model \cite{attentio_is_all_you_need}, have been the inspiration behind the numerous newly proposed tabular language models \cite{table2vec, tuta, tabbie, tabert, tapas, mate}.
-These models leverage a pre-trained large language model (LLM), such as BERT \cite{bert} as their backbone, which is then fine-tuned on tabular dataset for table specific downstream tasks such as: question answering, fact checking, semantic parsing, table population and table~interpretation.

-In this paper we focus on the problem of table interpretation (TI).
-TI aims at discovering the semantics of the data captured in the tables and comprises of several sub-tasks.
-These include entity linking (EL), where the objective is to link entity mentions from the cells to reference entities; column type annotation (CTA), where columns are annotated with semantic types; and relation extraction (RE), where the semantic relations between the columns are identified.
+Representing complex data in tables enhances readability and facilitates improved data comprehension.
+The abundance of web tables \cite{WebTables} and the recent advances in natural language processing (NLP) pioneered by the transformer model \cite{attentio_is_all_you_need} have been the inspiration behind the numerous newly proposed tabular language models \cite{mate, tapas, tabbie, tuta, tabert, table2vec}.
+These models are evaluated for solving table interpretation (TI) tasks.
+These tasks aim at discovering the semantics of the data captured in the tables and include: entity linking (EL), where the objective is to link entity mentions from table cells to reference entities; column type annotation (CTA), where columns are annotated with semantic types; and relation extraction (RE), where the semantic relations between columns are identified.

-The commonly used dataset for evaluation of TI is the TURL dataset \cite{turl} which has been extracted from the larger corpus of WikiTables \cite{tabel}.
-This dataset consists of pre-processed tables, where numerical values have been removed and text within each cell is constrained to contain at most one entity mention.
-Through analysis of the tables in the WikiTables corpus, we illustrate that the assumption of one entity per cell is overly restrictive.
-Our investigation shows that there are tables with greater complexity than those typically used for evaluating TI.
-With our analysis of the corpus, we motivate why the table named entity recognition task (NER) is a task needed for improving table interpretation, particularly in addressing the EL task.

-The methods for solving EL have been evolving over time and the current state-of-the-art is a LLM with an accuracy of $93.65$ \cite{tablellama}, while the previous method was a table specific transformer model with an accuracy of $84.9$ \cite{turl}.
-While these high scores may be partly attributed to the advancements in the models, they may also be due to the simplicity of tables that are commonly used for their evaluation.
-As shown in the table example from the TURL dataset \cite{turl} in Figure \ref{fig:complex_table}, the problem of EL is limited to a single entity mention per cell and the problem of NER is partly solved after solving the column type annotation problem.
-However, as illustrated in the original table in Figure \ref{fig:complex_table}, tables in reality are more complex.
-This highlights the need to first solve NER within the cells and only afterwards the EL problem.
+There are several datasets commonly used for the evaluation of the TI tasks, T2D \cite{t2d_2015,t2dv2} and Limaye \cite{limaye} which consist of small number of manually annotated tables, Sato \cite{sato} and GitTables \cite{gitTables} which contain tables annotated for the CTA task and the TURL \cite{turl} dataset with a large collection of tables annotated for all of the TI tasks.
+Nevertheless, all of these datasets either constrain the text within each cell to contain at most one entity mention \cite{limaye,t2dv2,turl}, or assume that all entities within a cell are of the same semantic type as their column \cite{sato, gitTables}.